-Aiyegoro et al., (2007) studied to identify the incidence of urinary tract infections in children and adolescents and also identified the uro-pathogens which are responsible for the infection and studied the antibiotic sensitivity patterns of the uro-pathogens.
-They collected clean void urine samples of urine from the children and adolescents of the ages between 5 and 28 years and cultured the samples.
-They found culture plates with bacterial counts greater than $1 \times 10^5$ cfu-ml-1 which is the indication of urinary tract infections.
+Aiyegoro et al., (2007) They found culture plates with bacterial counts greater than 1×10^5 cfu-ml-1 which is the indication of urinary tract infections.
 A total of 36 bacterial isolates were obtained among which 28 females and 8 males have the positive urine culture examined.

-Okonko et al., (2008) studied the incidence of urinary tract infection among pregnant women in Ibadan, South Western Nigeria.
-They also isolated and identified the pathogens which are responsible for the infections.
-The collected samples was 80 clean voided mid-stream urine samples of pregnant women between the ages of 21-40 years.
-They found 47.5% urinary tract infection among the study population and identified 38 bacteria on the basis of colonial morphology. microscopic characteristics and biochemical tests where the most dominating bacterium was Escherichia coli 16.
+Okonko et al., (2008) They found 47.5% urinary tract infection among the study population and identified 38 bacteria on the basis of colonial morphology, microscopic characteristics and biochemical tests where the most dominating bacterium was Escherichia coli 16.
 They also found pus cells in 15 of the urine samples which is revealed by the urine microscopy.

-Rehman, Ahmed, and Begum, (2014) studied on the occurrence of urinary tract infection in adolescents and adult women of Shanty town in Dhaka city, Bangladesh.
-They collected urine samples from 462 urinary tract infection suspected females and identified pathogenic bacteria using standard microbiological tests.
+Rehman, Ahmed, and Begum, (2014they collected urine samples from 462 urinary tract infection suspected females and identified pathogenic bacteria using standard microbiological tests.
 It is found that the 9% of the subject was possessing the bacteriuria.
 In adult women aged above 19 years, a higher incidence of urinary tract infection were noted and they suggested regular monitoring of drug resistance phenotype of the urinary tract infection pathogens for reducing the morbidity of females and to offer better treatment strategy in Bangladesh.